stair-lab/mac-fairness/docs/advanced/async-framework.md

 **Who controls it**: The `RequestScheduler` manages this pool.
 The `_scheduler_loop()` pops requests when their model's semaphore has capacity.

 **Contents**: Requests with all dependencies satisfied, ordered by priority.
-A request stays here until its target model has a free slot.
+A request stays here until its target model has a free slot on GPU.

 **Data structure**: Min-heap (`heapq`) of `PrioritizedRequest` objects for O(log n) insertion and O(1) peek at highest priority.